-- (a) A detailed programme and syllabus shall be established by the operator for each training course in accordance with the applicable requirements of this Subpart, and of TCAR PEL Part CC where applicable, to cover the duties and responsibilities to be discharged by the cabin crew members. - (b) Each training course shall include theoretical and practical instruction together with individual or collective practice, as relevant to each training subject, in order that the cabin crew member achieves and maintains the adequate level of proficiency in accordance with this Subpart. - (c) Each training course shall be: - (1) conducted in a structured and realistic manner; and - (2) performed by personnel appropriately qualified for the subject to be covered. - (d) During or following completion of all training required by this Subpart, each cabin crew member shall undergo a check covering all training elements of the relevant training programme, except for crew resource management (CRM) training.
+- (a) A detailed programme and syllabus shall be established by the operator for each training course in accordance with the applicable requirements of this Subpart, and of TCAR OPS Part CC where applicable, to cover the duties and responsibilities to be discharged by the cabin crew members. - (b) Each training course shall include theoretical and practical instruction together with individual or collective practice, as relevant to each training subject, in order that the cabin crew member achieves and maintains the adequate level of proficiency in accordance with this Subpart, and TCAR OPS Part CC. - (c) Each training course shall be: - (1) conducted in a structured and realistic manner; and - (2) performed by personnel appropriately qualified for the subject to be covered, with the qualification specified in Subpart TRC and this Subpart. - (d) During or following completion of all training required by this Subpart, and TCAR OPS Part CC, each cabin crew member shall undergo a check covering all training elements of the relevant training programme, except for crew resource management (CRM) training.
 Checks shall be performed by personnel appropriately qualified to verify that the cabin crew member has achieved and/or maintains the required level of proficiency. - (e) CRM training courses and CRM modules where applicable shall be conducted by a cabin crew CRM instructor.
 When CRM elements are integrated in other training, a cabin crew CRM instructor shall manage the definition and implementation of the syllabus.